-In the following example I will show you how to change the preset of Auto Cook programme for a longer or shorter cooking time.
+In the following example I will show you how to change the preset AUTO COOK programmes for a longer or shorter cooking time.

-If you find that your food is over or undercooked when using the Auto Cook or Auto REHEAT programme.
-You can increase or decrease cooking time by pressing the \triangle/∇ key.
+If you find that your food is over or undercooked when using the AUTO undercooked when using the AUTO COOK or AUTO REHEAT programme, you can increase or decrease cooking time by pressing the $\textcircled{A}/\bigtriangledown$ key.

-When manual cooking you can extend the cooking time at any point by using the Δ/∇ key.
+When cooking without Auto function you can extend the cooking time at any point by pressing $\Delta / \overline{\heartsuit}$ key.
 There is no need to stop the cooking process.

-Set the required AUTO COOK programes.
-(Select weight of food)
+Press STOP/CLEAR.
+Stop Start Set the required AUTO COOK programme.
+(Select weight of food.)
 Press START.

-Press MORE(🔬).
+Stop Start Press MORE ( ▲ ).
 The cooking time will increase by 10 seconds for each press of the key.

-Press LESS(🖓).

-The cooking time will decrease by 10 seconds for each press of the key.
+Press LESS ( ▽ ).
+The cooking time will decrease by 10 seconds for each press of the key. ) &∀ ( × ۵۵۵ auto